 - Personal statement: Your personal statement, commonly called an essay, is your opportunity to help us understand what makes you unique beyond your grades and transcripts.
 Your personal statement will be reviewed during your admission decision, for consideration for any competitive majors, and for financial aid decisions.

 - Recommendation: One recommendation from a counselor or teacher is required.

 Make sure you meet all requirementsVisit official programme website

-International31712 USD/yearTuition FeeBased on the original amount of 31712 USD per year and a duration of 48 months.
+International31712 USD/yearTuition FeeBased on the tuition of 31712 USD per year during 48 months.